Ylexx/Hierarchical-Bilinear-Pooling_Resnet_Pytorch/README.md

 Step 2.
 - Set the path to the dataset and resnet parameters in the code.

 Step 3.
 Train the fc layer only.
-It gives 78.51% test set accuracy.
 - python train_firststep.py

 Step 4.
 Fine-tune all layers.
-It gets an accuracy of around 86% on CUB-200-2011.
+It gets an accuracy of around 86% on CUB-200-2011 when using resnet-34 or resnet-50.
 - python train_finetune.py

-##### If you are interested in this code, you can continue to fine-tune the model structure, and try more resnet models, you should get better results.
+##### If you are interested in this code, you can continue to adjust the model structure, and try more resnet models, you should get better results.

 ##### Official Caffe implementation of Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition is [HERE](https://github.com/ChaojianYu/Hierarchical-Bilinear-Pooling)